OxHainan/cloak-docs/docs/source/deploy-cloak-smart-contract/deploy.rst

 CT is special case that only involves one party of MPT for now, so we will focus on describing MPT.

-A MPT Transaction need a proposer to send a proposal transaction to Cloak Network, and Cloak Network will generate a MPT id for the transaction, participants who are interested in that transaction will send their transaction to participate it with the generated MPT id.
+An MPT needs a proposer to send a proposal transaction to Cloak Network, and Cloak Network will generate an MPT id for the transaction, participants who are interested in that transaction will send their transaction to participate it with the generated MPT id.

 Usage: `sendMultiPartyTransaction <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/deploy-cloak-smart-contract/deploy.html#sendmultipartytransaction>`__.